-Mom’s Bran Muffins are a muffin lovers dream… probably because they are delicious, healthy, kid and picky-eater approved and a loving friend to your bowels!
+Mom’s Bran Muffins are a muffin lover’s dream.
+These tasty morsels are delicious, healthy, and picky-eater-approved.
+They’re also a loving friend to your bowels!

 *Please note: in order for the batter to soften and thicken, refrigerate the batter for 24 hours and do not stir the batter after it’s been refrigerated.
 The batter keeps well up to 6 weeks in the refrigerator.
 Therefore, you can make as many (or as few) fresh, warm muffins whenever you want.